platformatic/platformatic/docs/reference/cli.md

 Options:

-  -c, --config FILE      Specify a configuration file to use
+  * `-c, --config FILE` - Specify a configuration file to use
+  * `--hot-reload <boolean>` - All individual plugin hot reload settings will be overridden by global hot reload

 If not specified, the configuration specified will be loaded from `platformatic.db.json`, `platformatic.db.yml`, or `platformatic.db.tml` in the current directory.
 You can find more details about